adrianhowchin/sunkenland/README.md

 # sunkenland
-Files to create the Sunkenland dedicated server on Ubuntu.
+Files to create the Sunkenland dedicated server on Ubuntu using Docker and Wine.

 You can find the Docker image on Docker Hub: https://hub.docker.com/r/adrianhowchin/sunkenland